 There are many specialties within the realm of Tec diving, but nothing yells technical diving more than cave diving.
 Cave diving is unlike any other type of diving you will ever encounter.
 Divers can go hundreds of meters into a flooded cave system.
-At time they may be in large areas and others in tunnels they can barely fit in.
-The techniques of cave divers such as the rule of thirds, side mounts and running lines, may have transferred to other technical diving and recreational diving but that does not make you qualified to enter a cave.
-Sadly, many recreational divers ignore warning of enter caves untrained and die each year.
+At times they may be in large areas and others in tunnels they can barely fit in.
+The techniques of cave divers such as the rule of thirds, side mounts, and running lines, may have transferred to other technical diving and recreational diving but that does not make you qualified to enter a cave.
+Sadly, many recreational divers ignore the warning of entering caves untrained and die each year.
 Cave diving is a progressive series of courses taking you from the cavern diver to one who can freely explore caves.
-Knowing their limits is a key trait for an experience cave diver.
+Knowing their limits is a key trait for an experienced cave diver.

 Like to become a Tec Diver?

 It used to be that the line between recreational diving and Tec diving was clear.
 The recreational accreditation agencies only taught scuba.
 Technical certification agencies only taught Tec.
-Only a few agencies, themselves special purpose taught both.
-Mergers, acquisitions and technology advancements has blurred the line.
+Only a few agencies, themselves special-purpose taught both.
+Mergers, acquisitions, and technological advancements have blurred the line.
 Recreational and Tec agencies have either merged or expanded into the other realm.
 You will find that there is now a sort of in-between area.
-PADI and SSI both have courses that teach single stage decompression using Nitrox and oxygen.
+PADI and SSI both have courses that teach single-stage decompression using Nitrox and oxygen.
 However, still within the depth of recreational diving and using standard scuba diving gear and a side tank.
 Other agencies have similar programs.
 The courses are a great way to start into Tec.
 First, however, you need to develop and hone your skills so that you are ready for the task.

 Continue reading more from the DeeperBlue.com Beginners Guide to Scuba Diving.